Whether slimming down for summer or simply wanting to look better naked, here are 20 Fat Loss Foods to keep you feeling firm all year long.

 Much like fiber and unsaturated fat rich almonds, walnuts are excellent for lowering insulin levels, reducing sugar cravings and providing high satiation.
 In addition, they’re also an excellent source of omega-3 essential fatty acids and antioxidants that reduce inflammation and promote overall health.
-Enjoy a small handful raw or self-roasted as part of a meal or as a snack.

 19. Wild salmon